 These attributes should be highly considered in the creation of a submission package.

 The Higgins and Langley Memorial Awards Board will confer an award strictly based on submitted information.
 Lack of complete or invalidated information may delay or deter the Board’s decision.
 The Board has the discretion to not accept an application, change the category or not confer an award if they feel a submission does not merit recognition.
 There are five categories of awards:

-Incident Award: A specific incident may be recognized.
-Essential criteria are actions that clearly demonstrate outstanding skill and preparedness in a swiftwater or flood rescue.
+Incident Award: A specific water rescue, recovery operation, or prolonged mission that clearly demonstrates outstanding training, skill and preparedness in a swiftwater or flood rescue.
 Incident nomination can be individual, multiple individuals, and/or teams.
 Multiple awards may be presented in a calendar year.

-Special Commendation: Recognizes the breadth of possible contribution in the field of swiftwater rescue.
-Awards of this type can be for media contribution, product innovations, strategic planning, individual heroism or esprit de corps.
-Results are reflected within the swiftwater community and/or the general public.
+Special Commendation Award: Recognizes the breadth of possible contribution in the field of swiftwater and flood rescue.
+The award can be for media contribution, product innovations, strategic planning, individual heroism, esprit de corps, or recommendation by the Higgins and Langley Board of Directors.
 Multiple awards may be presented in a calendar year.

-Lifetime Achievement: Reserved for those few individuals who (because of their work, actions, influence, and dedication) make a significant, lasting and continuous impact in the field of swiftwater rescue.
+Lifetime Achievement Award: Reserved for those few individuals who (because of their work, actions, influence, and dedication) make a significant and lasting impact in the field of swiftwater and flood rescue.
 Criteria include time-honored or notable results.
 Lifetime Achievement Awards represent the pinnacle accomplishment for an individual’s career.

 Although each Category recognizes a different facet related to swiftwater or flood rescue, criteria to be considered for all submissions:

 - Any individual or team worldwide is eligible.